-Figure 2(c) shows the modulo-scheduled version of the loop in Figure 2(a) to the CGRA architecture in Figure 2(b) with prologue, kernel, and epilogue where II=2.
-Notice that operation 4 from the $i^{th}$ iteration is executing in the same cycle with operation 1 and operation 2 from the $(i+1)^{th}$ iteration in the steady state.
-Also, we need to hold the output of operation 2 in an routing node (R) till it gets consumed by operation 4.
-This explicit routing between FUs is what sets apart modulo scheduling in CGRA from conventional modulo scheduling.
-In conventional modulo scheduling, function units are fully connected as routing is guaranteed through the central RF.
-In CGRAs, the modulo scheduler has to be aware of the details of the underlying interconnections among the FUs and the register files (RF), to route data.
+Figure 4(c) shows the modulo-scheduled version of the loop in Figure 4(a) to the CGRA architecture in Figure 4(b) with prologue, kernel, and epilogue where II=2.
+Notice that operation 4 from the i^{th} iteration is executing in the same cycle with operation 1 and operation 2 from the $(i+1)^{th}$ iteration in the steady state.
+Also, we need to hold the output of operation 2 in a routing node (R) till it gets consumed by operation 4.
+This explicit routing between FUs is what sets apart modulo scheduling in CGRAs from conventional modulo scheduling, where FUs are fully connected through the central register file (RF) and routing is guaranteed.
+In CGRAs, the modulo scheduler has to be aware of the underlying interconnect among the FUs and the RFs to route data.

-3.2 Modulo Routing Resource Graph (MRRG)
+3.3.
+Modulo Routing Resource Graph (MRRG)

-Mei et al. [32] defined a resource management graph for CGRA mapping, called Modulo Routing resource graph (MRRG), which has been used extensively in subsequent research [22, 34, 35, 16].
-The MRRG captures the interconnections among the FUs and the RFs.
+Mei et al. [Mei et al. 2003b] defined a resource management graph for CGRA mapping, called Modulo Routing resource graph (MRRG), which has been used extensively in subsequent studies.
 In MRRG, the resources are presented in a time-space view.
 The nodes represent the ports of the FUs and the RFs, and the edges represent the connectivity among the ports.

-We adopt a simplified form of MRRG proposed in [34] where a node corresponds to FU or RF rather than the ports.
+We adopt a simplified form of MRRG proposed in [Park et al. 2006] where a node corresponds to FU or RF rather than the ports.
 Our mapping technique integrates register allocation with scheduling.
 We model each RF as one node per cycle in the MRRG.
-The individual registers within RF are treated as identical elements and represented by the capacity of the RF as in compact register file model [12].
+The individual registers within RF are treated as identical elements and represented by the capacity of the RF as in compact register file model [De Sutter et al. 2008].
 The usage of registers is tracked and constrained during the mapping procedure.
 The number of read and write ports per RF is also included as a constraint.
-Modeling the RF as a single node reduces the complexity of the MRRG and accelerates the mapping algorithm.

-The MRRG is a directed graph $G{II}$ where II corresponds to the initiation interval.
+The MRRG is a directed graph G{II} where II corresponds to the initiation interval.
 Given a graph G, we denote the vertex set and the edge set of G by V(G) and E(G), respectively.
 Each node $v \in V(G{II})$ is a tuple (n, t), where n refers to the resource (FU or RF) and t is the cycle.
 Let $e = (u, v) \in E(G{II})$ be an edge where u = (m, t) and v = (n, t+1).
-Then the edge e represents a connection from resource e in cycle e to resource e in cycle e to resource e in cycle e to node e in cycle e to node e in the CGRA, then node e is connected to node e in the CGRA, then node e is connected to node e in the CGRA.
+Then the edge e represents a connection from resource m in cycle t to resource n in cycle t+1.
+Generally, if resource m is connected to resource n in the CGRA, then node u = (m, t) is connected to node $v = (n, t+1), t \ge 0$.

-For example, Figure 2(d) shows the MRRG corresponding to the CGRA shown in Figure 2(b).
-The resources of the CGRA are replicated every cycle along the time axis, and the edges always point forward in time.
-During modulo scheduling, when a node v=(n, t) in the MRRG becomes occupied, then all the nodes $v'=(n, t+k\times II)$ (where k>0) are also marked occupied.
-For example, in the modulo schedule with II=2 shown in Figure 2(c), as F1 is occupied by operation 1 in cycle 0, it is also occupied by operation 1 every $2 \times k$ cycle.
-In most CGRA mapping techniques, this modulo reservation for occupied resources is done through a modulo reservation table introduced in [32].
+For example, Figure 4(d) shows the MRRG corresponding to the CGRA shown in Figure 4(b).
+The resources of the CGRA are replicated every cycle along the time axis, and the edges point forward in time.
+During modulo scheduling, when a node v=(n, t) in the MRRG becomes occupied, then all the nodes $v'=(n, t+k\times II)$ (where k > 0) are also marked occupied.
+For example, in the modulo schedule with II=2 shown in Figure 4(c), as F1 is occupied by operation 2 in cycle 0, it is also occupied by operation 2 every $2 \times k$ cycle.
+In most CGRA mapping techniques, this modulo reservation for occupied resources is done through a modulo reservation table [Mei et al. 2003b].

-3.3 MRRG with Wrap-around Edges
+3.4.
+MRRG with Wrap-around Edges